FernandaDes/FernandaDesimon/README.md

-- 👋 Hi, I’m @FernandaDes
+- 👋 Hi, I’m @FernandaDesimon
-- 👀 I’m interested in front-end development and UI Design
+- 👀 I’m interested in full-stack development.
-- 🌱 I’m currently learning HTML5, JavaScript, Bootstrap and taking a fullstack bootcamp
-- 💞️ I’m looking to collaborate on front end
 - 📫 How to reach me engfernandadesimon@gmail.com

 <!---